Gluten is a protein found in wheat, barley and rye.

-There are a variety of grain, flour and starch alternatives that naturally do not contain gluten and thus can be consumed by those on a gluten-free diet.
+There are many grains, flours, and starches that don’t contain gluten.
+They can, therefore, be consumed by those on a gluten-free diet.
 These include:

-All grains are considered “high risk” for cross-contact because they are often grown, milled and manufactured near gluten-containing grains.
+However, people with celiac disease should consider all grains “high risk” for cross-contact because they are often grown, milled, and manufactured near gluten-containing grains.
 “Cross-contact” occurs when a gluten-containing food touches a gluten-free food.
-Eating even tiny amounts of gluten can cause damage to the small intestine and prevent nutrients from being absorbed into the bloodstream.
-Whenever possible, purchase naturally gluten-free grains, flours and starches that are labeled gluten-free and certified gluten-free by a third party.
+Even tiny amounts of gluten can cause damage to the small intestine and prevent nutrients from being absorbed into the bloodstream.
+Whenever possible, purchase naturally gluten-free grains, flours, and starches that are labeled gluten-free and certified gluten-free by a third party.

-A gluten-free diet excludes all products containing wheat, barley and rye ingredients.
-Those who are gluten-free can still enjoy a healthy diet filled with fruits, vegetables, meats, poultry, fish, beans, legumes and most dairy products.
-Such ingredients are naturally gluten-free, and safe for individuals who do not have allergies to these respective food groups.
+A gluten-free diet excludes all products containing wheat, barley, and rye.
+Those who are gluten-free can still enjoy a healthy diet filled with fruits, vegetables, meats, poultry, fish, beans, legumes, and most dairy products.
+Such ingredients are naturally gluten-free and safe for individuals who do not have allergies to these respective food groups.

 Learn more: